MorganWade/DTP-GC-Project/README.md

 Q2: Are GC genes more likely to be missing?

-Result: We also used our tool to see if GC rich genes were more likely to be missing compared to random samples of genes from the reference genome.
+Approach & Result: We also used our tool to see if GC rich genes were more likely to be missing compared to random samples of genes from the reference genome.
 To do this, we conducted queries using GC rich genes and compared the hit % to the hit % for a series of random samples of genes from the same rat genome.
 This confirmed earlier observations mentioned in the introduction that GC rich genes were more likely to be missing from genome assemblies.
+Statistics run in R.

 Q3: Are these results potentially confounded by sequence length?

-Result:
+Approach & Result: Mean sequence length of 13 very GC rich rat genes considerably lower than average length of rat genes - could sequence length be confounding our results about GC content?
+We used our tool to randomly pull 2000 rat genes & their lengths & GC contents and query them against the gerbil genome.
+We then performed a general linear model on that data determine whether sequence length was a better predictor of missing genes than GC content and found that, yes, sequence length is a better predictor of missing genes than GC content.

 ## Authors